Last updated on February 26, 2026

 There are some great mill cards in Commander, which is why it’s one of my favorite casual strategies in the format.
 Whispering Madness gets rid of a ridiculous number of cards if you’re able to get multiple attacks with the creature it’s ciphered onto.
 Maddening Cacophony is also a notable card that gets better if you’re able to copy it.
 Half the deck is no joke in Commander and you’ll want to cast it as much as possible.

-In the #13 spot is Gyruda, Doom of Depths.
-This demon kraken commander loves taking cards from graveyards and is a great choice to be the commander for a clone deck.
-There are lots of ways to clones cards in Magic since it’s actually a pretty common mechanic.
+In the upper spots now is Gyruda, Doom of Depths.
+This demon commander loves taking cards from graveyards and is a great choice to be the commander for a clone deck.
+There are lots of ways to clone cards in Magic since it’s actually a pretty common mechanic.

 Phyrexian Metamorph is a great example, as is Rite of Replication.
 Cards like Panharmonicon and Deadeye Navigator can help keep the engine running and copy the newest and most powerful creature.
 The only downside to a cloning strategy (and why it’s lower on the list) is that it relies on good targets to clone in the first place.
 You’re not guaranteed to see anything worth taking, especially if you don’t draw any of your own bombs.